Remaining customer focused in the aftermath of a crisis is the key to survival

-The following steps will help you stay customer focused and take advantage of the current situation:
+The following steps will help you stay customer-focused and take advantage of the current situation:

 Engage your customer with authenticity

 This unsettling environment is a good chance to show your customers that you are there for them.
-Keep them engaged with open and honest communications that show them that you care and that you are staying true to your values even in the most difficult of times.
+Keep them engaged with open and honest communications that show them you care and are staying true to your values even in the most difficult of times.
 Find simple ways of showing them that they can still rely on you.
 For instance, Telcos have been giving customers unlimited data so they can stay connected with their friends and family.
 Grocery retailers offered at-risk customers special store timeslots and honoured their loyal customers with early booking slots.
 Take this chance to show your customers that you deserve their loyalty now, and are in it for the long haul.

 Listen to your customers with empathy

-Be curious about what has changed for them, and how your products and services are still needed, or are no longer adding value for them
+Be curious about what has changed for them, and how your products and services are still needed or are no longer adding value for them

-be open to learning new insights and identifying new needs.
+Be open to learning new insights and identifying new needs.